 But can the image of the trainer as part of Cindy Crawford 1990’s work out videos be shaken?
 Perhaps not.
 Maybe the trainer can’t be sexy to everyone...can some things ever be sexy?
 Not even Christopher Kane can make Crocs bearable.
 Despite his best efforts with jewels and gems, Crocs are, and always will be, Crocs.

-Instead, great seductions shall take place in my blue wash Levi 95s, paired with an old pair of Adidas Superstars...the shabbier the better.
+Instead, great seductions shall take place in an old pair of Adidas Superstars...the shabbier the better.